 Restoration of antique radios is often just as rewarding as ownership for many collectors.
 SCARS members are frequently happy to share resources and knowledge with others, encouraging the enjoyment and satisfaction that comes with collecting and restoring these vintage sets.
 Whether you're an "old hand" or new to antique radios, SCARS welcomes you.
 We're always looking for experienced people who want to share their knowledge and skills, and for new members who want to learn and explore.

-Started by founding member Alan Smith in 1976, SCARS membership has increased from 30 to nearly 400.
+Started by founding member Alan Smith in 1976, SCARS membership has increased from 30 to near 400.
 From those early meetings held at Lockheed in Burbank, CA., SCARS activities have grown to include a full calendar of events throughout Southern California.
 Meetings are held on a regular basis and feature swap meets, member & guest presentations, and other functions.
 Special events include tours, our Annual Auction, and more.

 Membership is open to anyone with a genuine interest in the acquisition, preservation, and history of early wireless, radio, television, hi-fi, vintage electronics, and related items and publications.
 The informal purpose of the club is to enjoy interacting with fellow enthusiasts in this fascinating hobby.